jackreimers/Blog/static/content/blog/sending-emails-with-ms-graph/post.md

 date: 2024-08-10T12:00:00.000+10:00
 tags: [ "azure", "graphql", "javascript", "typescript" ]
 title: Sending Emails with the Microsoft Graph API
-description: A guide on how to send emails programmatically using the Microsoft Graph API.
+description: Learn how to send emails programmatically using the Microsoft Graph API with this step by step guide.
 slug: sending-emails-with-ms-graph
 imageHref: /content/blog/sending-emails-with-ms-graph/images/cover.png
 imageAlt: The Microsoft Entra ID logo.